In any threatening situation contact: dial 9-1-1.

 The Teletype Units at the regional dispatch sites operate links to state and federal databases and process roughly 250,000 requests annually as generated by deputy sheriffs and police officers.
 Typically these inquiries seek information regarding missing or wanted persons, lost or stolen automobile tags, stolen vehicles, stolen articles and driver's license statuses.

-The Audio Evidence Unit is comprised of six s and one supervisor responsible for maintaining, redacting and distributing all audio recordings of police and fire rescue communications, including radio recordings, 9-1-1 and non-emergency telephone requests.
+The Audio Evidence Unit is comprised of five staff members and one supervisor responsible for maintaining, redacting and distributing all audio recordings of police and fire rescue communications, including radio recordings, 9-1-1 and non-emergency telephone requests.
 Governed by state law, the Audio Evidence Unit produces recordings for the state attorney's office, private attorneys, public safety agencies, private investigators, residents and insurance companies.
-Over 7,000 requests were processed over the 2014 fiscal year.
+For 2018, the unit processed 15895 requests.

 The training academy curriculum exceeds state requirements and has been certified through The Florida Department of Health/Bureau of Emergency Medical Services.
-It is a comprehensive curriculum that covers The National Incident Management System (NIMS), Emergency Medical Dispatch (EMD), CPR, critical incident call taking, crisis intervention training as well as fundamentals such as caller interrogation techniques, computer aided dispatch software and Enhanced 9-1-1 telephone systems.
+It is a comprehensive curriculum that covers The National Incident Management System (NIMS), Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), Emergency Police Dispatch (EPD), CPR, critical incident call taking, crisis intervention training as well as fundamentals such as caller interrogation techniques, computer aided dispatch software and Enhanced 9-1-1 telephone systems.
 Upon successful completion of training academy and testing through The Florida Department of Health, all trainees are certified as public safety telecommunicators through the State of Florida.